 Public Art Project

-The public art projects make a contribution to culture in the public field.
-The Mill is committed to making art a part of daily life and recognises the importance of this for both makers and consumers of art.
-These public art projects are often a new format for artists, and these opportunities open up the scale and potential for future projects.
+The Mill's public art projects are often a new format for artists, and these opportunities open up the scale and potential for future projects.